 - Beat all ingredients together until you form a smooth, homogeneous batter.

 - Pour the batter into muffin trays, filling the cups less than half full.
-Make sure you spray the cups with oil to avoid sticking.
-Silicone molds can also be used, and require less oil.
+Make sure you spray the cups with oil so it doesn’t stick.
+Silicone molds can also be used and require less oil.

 - Bake for 25 minutes at 350 degrees on a low tray in the oven to let them rise easily.

 The following are additional foods that may help fight the symptoms of arthritis: